-Najeeba Wazefadost: 11:40 It's so important for governments and States to understand that access to health should be a primary support, not only for the citizens, but for refugees and asylum seekers and undocumented, because COVID-19, doesn't discriminate.
-The other aspect, which we have been advocating to States and governments that the closure of borders is not really the solution.
-We have more than thousands and millions of refugee women and girls that are still waiting on the other end to be resettled into countries and we've heard how the settlement has been also suspended.
+Najeeba Wazefadost: 11:40 It's so important for governments and states to understand that access to health should be a primary support, not only for the citizens, but for refugees and asylum seekers and undocumented, because COVID-19, doesn't discriminate.
+The other aspect, which we have been advocating to states and governments that the closure of borders is not really the solution.
+We have more than thousands and millions of refugee women and girls that are still waiting on the other end to be resettled into countries and we've heard how resettlement has been also suspended.
 So I think it's really important for governments to consider opening the borders to the most vulnerable people in need.

 Lama Alsafi: 12:20 How can someone who's listening at home right now or in their car take action?
 What are some tangible things that they can do to create positive change in this space?

-Bárbara Romero: 12:29 The first thing that I would like to invite you to do is to rethink all your conceptions of what a refugee is of what a refugee women is because we are as diverse as the rest of people that you have known in your whole life.
-It just happened that we needed to flee our countries or lands or umbilical cords because out of safety and otherwise we probably wouldn't be alive.
+Bárbara Romero: 12:29 The first thing that I would like to invite you to do is to rethink all your conceptions of what a refugee is, of what a refugee woman is because we are as diverse as the rest of people that you have known in your whole life.
+It just happened that we needed to flee our countries, our lands, our umbilical cords because out of safety and otherwise we probably wouldn't be alive.
 I will invite you to look for organizations refugee based organizations or organizations work with refugee people all over the ward and look at what they are doing, look at how they are contributing and try to enroll with one of them in the way you can possibly do it with the resources that you can possibly do it.
-Sometimes are material, but sometimes they can be technical or translating documents, information, whatever you can do ever since it's welcome because we need to embrace the reality, that we are a global citizenship and we are citizenships of the world.
+Sometimes are material, but sometimes they can be technical or translating documents, information, whatever you can do, everything is welcome, because we need to embrace the reality, that we are a global citizenship and we are citizenships of the world.
 And we have to do this together.
 When the world is a better place for all of us, then it's a world worth living in.